sebSmarthome/openHAB3-widget/List_Item_for_use_with_List_Card/Astro_Sun_List_Item/README.md

 This is an UI **List Item** Widget to view the Sun information with the Astro Binding.

-Only for use with **List Card** with accordion and rich list items with icons option set to true.
+Only for use with **List Card** with accordion and rich list items option set to true.

 Support to use a light and a dark background.